This is an official version.

 (b) is a psychiatric facility or unit,

-(2) An operator may, in accordance with the regulations, designate one or more enclosed rooms in a facility that are under that operator's control as designated smoking rooms or designated e-cigarette use rooms for residents of that facility.
+an operator may, in accordance with the regulations, designate one or more enclosed rooms that are under that operator's control as designated smoking rooms or designated e-cigarette use rooms for residents of that facility.

-(3) An employer or operator and a person acting on behalf of either shall ensure that persons refrain from smoking or using an e-cigarette in a
+(5) An employer or operator and a person acting on behalf of either shall ensure that persons refrain from smoking or using an e-cigarette in a

-under that employer’s or operator's control other than in a room designated for that purpose under subsection (2) or (4).
+under that employer's or operator's control other than in a room designated for that purpose under subsection (2) or (4).

 Protection for people under 16 years of age in motor vehicles